KellyNjeri/emotion-tracker-app/README.md

 ## License

-This project is created for educational purposes as part of a hackathon.
+This project is created for educational purposes.